 At the start, or before the start, of a new unit of work, it is invaluable for both teachers and pupils to be aware of what pupils already know and understand.
 In this way, pupils recognise when they are adding new learning to their existing knowledge and understanding.
 Also, teachers are better informed of different pupils' starting points and can plan more effectively for every pupil.
 At the end of the unit, teacher and pupils are able to recognise and celebrate progress and achievement.

 Before the unit this is what I know about...

-Name:

-Date:
+Name: Date:

-At the en learned d of the unit th is is what I h ave
+At the end of the unit this is what I have learned

-Name:
+Name: Date:

 Pupil self-assessment